 3.3 Additional Ingredients

-Olive oil: A staple in Mediterranean cooking, olive oil adds richness and depth to dishes while providing healthy fats.
-Drizzling it over your pasta or using it as a base for sauces enhances both flavor and nutrition.
+Olive oil: A key part of Mediterranean cooking, olive oil adds richness and healthy fats.
+Drizzle it on your pasta or use it as the base of your sauce.

 Detailed Vegetarian Pasta Recipe